A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids: Simulation Results

+Furthermore, we investigate whether the passivity property is satisfied with the proposed control scheme~\eqref{der8},~\eqref{idc2},~\eqref{acv1} on various benchmark examples in~\cite{chandorkar1993, kolluri2017power, ritwikMajumder2010, ysunGuerrero2017, guerreroMatas2004} commonly used in the literature to validate control policies for grid forming inverters.
+Their inverter parameters are in the range $0.05\,\Omega\leq R_{f_j}\leq 1.5\,\Omega$, $0.08\,\text{mH}\leq L_{f_j}\leq 8\,\text{mH}$, $20\,\mu\text{F}\leq C_{f_j}\leq 150\,\mu\text{F}$, $0.1\,\text{mH}\leq L_{c_j}\leq 30\,\text{mH}$, $0.03\,\Omega\leq R_{c_j}\leq 2\,\Omega$.
+As described above, a user defined operating point corresponding to inverters with rating $10$-$15$ kVA is used.
 We select suitable control parameters $0.006\leq k_{p,j}\leq0.06$, $0\leq n_{q,j}\leq0.078$, $1\leq c_{p,j}\leq5$, $10\leq c_{I,j}\leq50$, $10^{-3}\leq \lambda_{P,j}\leq0.1$, $2.5 10^{-3}\leq \lambda_{I,j}\leq2.5$.
 Then the passivity property is verified by modifying $k_{I}$ such that condition~\eqref{lmii} is satisfied.
 Fig.~\ref{inverterpass}(a) shows the passivity result with the proposed scheme, where each plot corresponds to the benchmark examples in~\cite{chandorkar1993, kolluri2017power, ritwikMajumder2010, ysunGuerrero2017, guerreroMatas2004}, and this is compared to that with the conventional frequency and voltage control scheme~\cite{pogaku2007} shown in Fig.~\ref{inverterpass}(b).
-Fig.~\ref{inverterpass}(a) shows that the \kl{smallest} eigenvalue is \yo{positive} over all frequencies, thus validating that the inverters in these examples satisfy the passivity property for appropriate values of $k_{I}$, in contrast to those with conventional schemes shown in Fig.~\ref{inverterpass}(b).
+Fig.~\ref{inverterpass}(a) shows that the smallest eigenvalue is positive over all frequencies, thus validating that the inverters in these examples satisfy the passivity property for appropriate values of $k_{I}$, in contrast to those with conventional schemes shown in Fig.~\ref{inverterpass}(b).
 We tested the proposed control scheme for other scenarios with realistic operating points for which $|\delta_j^*|<\pi/2$ rad $\forall j\in N$, and found the passivity property to be satisfied for appropriate values of the control gains.